Dor-Ka/frontend-vanilla-js-weather-app/README.md

 - Fetched and displayed 5-day weather forecast from the API
 - Added new section for multi-day forecast
 - Improved API structure and data rendering logic
+- Refactored JS-related DOM class names to use js- prefix for better separation of concerns

 ## coming soon: